roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-01 ****** byStoryTeller07© Larry had been sitting reading through an old pile of comics.
+Larry had been sitting reading through an old pile of comics.
 When she came up to him to wait patiently for the next order he lifted his eyes from it to blink at her.

  Anne saw the open page and would have shuddered if she could.
 It was soft porn.
 The cartoon woman with huge breasts was cavorting in what she thought to be an impossible position.
 She compared the improbable cartoon breasts with her own and realised they weren't so different.